 development of a Women in PayTech programme to be delivered under the EPA banner.

-- Proactively generating interest among suitable female candidates for any new or vacant positions at senior executive and line manager levels.
+- Proactively generating interest among suitable female candidates for any new or vacant positions at senior management and line manager levels.
 Due to high levels of employee stability within the organisation, Bacs will continue to foster a robust pipeline at all levels by ensuring effective talent review, succession planning, performance management and development processes are undertaken.

 Bacs continues to be committed to staff progression and encourages all staff to further their